jimfinnis/DiamondApparatus/README.md

 Changed data will be written to stdout.
 If the server exits, the program will exit.
 It can be killed with the usual signals.

+### diamond version
+Will print the current version number and name, and exit.

 ## Special topics
 The server publishes several special topics to which other programs can subscribe.
 These are: